 If you don’t feel like hiking, don’t worry: there’s another great thing to do in Santa Rosa for couples that doesn’t necessarily involve moving your legs – not much, anyway.
 It’s possible to experience nature without having to go trekking along trails – and that will be through the magic of picnicking.

 Pack yourself a picnic and head for the hills.
-Well, you might want to plan it more than that; don’t skimp on the supplies and head to Napa where you can pick up artisanal cheeses and a bottle of wine.
+Don’t skimp on the supplies and head to Napa where you can pick up artisanal cheeses and a bottle of wine; there are also plenty of lovely picnic spots in Napa so don’t miss out.
 Or if you don’t feel like planning anything, head to a winery and reserve a picnic area.
-You can even head online and reserve a picnic spot with the Santa Rosa City Council.
-Pretty neat.

 Best Free Things to Do in Santa Rosa

 Santa Rosa isn’t exactly a cheap place to visit.
 Don’t worry though, there are some free things to do in Santa Rosa for when your wallet empties.

 14. Visit the Luther Burbank Home and Gardens

 This beautiful spot is the place where you’ll find the home of horticulturalist Luther Burbank, who lived and worked, cross-breeding all sorts of species of fruit (amongst other things), in Santa Rosa for over 50 years.
 Visiting his supremely picturesque house, which once received such guests as Thomas Edison and Henry Ford – is one of the more hidden, off the beaten track things to do in Santa Rosa.

 The house, built in Greek Revival style in 1875, costs money to explore, but the gardens themselves are free of charge to wander around.
 In fact, since it’s open from 8am onwards, this makes for a good early morning or post-breakfast stroll.
 A serene and very charming spot.

 15. Take a hike Trione-Annadel State Park